-All fees listed below are subject to limitation and assessed only as permitted by applicable federal or state law or regulation, the loan documents, or agency guidelines and are presented here for information only.
+All fees listed below are subject to limitation, may be nonrefundable, and are assessed only as permitted by applicable federal or state law or regulation, the loan documents, or agency guidelines and are presented here for information only.

 |Online Payment||No Charge|

 |Payment by Automated Phone System||$5.00|

 |Payment by Phone with Live Agent||$10.00|

 |Duplicate Annual Statement||No Charge|